willemevenwel/SPANAssignment/README.md

 TODO

 ## RoapMap

+Want to implement a properties file so that listening folders can be set.

 Want to implement a Thread pool, so that once a file comes in it gets added to the pool to get processed, instead of immediately processed.